KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Demo

-For a demonstration of the app download the videos folder in this repo
+For a demonstration of the app download the videos folder in this repo.

-##  Placement of objects

 # Future implementations